armanbilge/epollcat/README.md

 First of all, I think a [libuv](https://libuv.org/)-based runtime is a great idea, particularly due to the cross-platform compatibility and also because it provides async DNS and file system APIs (via its own blocking pool).
 If anyone wants to work on this I would be very happy to help you get started!

-I thought long and hard about this and where I should best put my time and energy.
+I thought a lot about this and where I should best put my time and energy.
 Here is some of my reasoning.

 1. Actually, libuv is a bit too high-level for our needs: it essentially offers an entire runtime, including a scheduler and a blocking pool.
 Ideally we would use only its cross-platform I/O polling capability within our own Cats Effect runtime, but this does not seem to be exposed unfortunately.